IFTF + You

 - Gain agile positioning by questioning your assumptions about likely futures and systematically considering alternatives

 - Reduce uncertainty and navigate risks by focusing on what’s most important in the new work landscape

 - Jump-start your strategic thinking by immersing you in a wide range of future possibilities

 - The Future of Work graphic map charting the key external future forces reshaping work.
 This stand-alone visual tool, intuitive and easy-to-use, will serve as a compass to help identify new work processes and innovations over the next five to ten years.

-- Future of Work summit with innovators, external experts, and IFTF researchers to share research findings, reveal innovative approaches and projects, and engage in a Foresight to Insight to Action (FIA) exercise to convert future visions into actionable strategies.
-The summit is tentatively planned for October 10, 2013.
+- to share research findings, reveal innovative approaches and projects, and engage in a Foresight to Insight to Action (FIA) exercise to convert future visions into actionable strategies.
+The summit is planned for April 22-23, 2014.